 Looking to expand your role?
 Consider enrolling in our Community Paramedicine Certificate.
 This one semester program will provide paramedics with education and training to expand their role to more broadly serve communities in the areas of primary care, public health, disease management, prevention and wellness, mental health and oral health.
 The Community Paramedic program incorporates theoretical knowledge with extensive clinical application and experience.
 This training provides students with the opportunity to enter the field with the skills and knowledge to guide patients in their overall health needs.
 Learn more.

--- Application to Community Paramedicine is now open --
+-- Application to Community Paramedicine is closed --

 - Patient Assessment (Medical and Trauma)